 Our FUNDING BOOSTER PROGRAM is a one-year program to provide and coordinate workshops, activities, online resources and technical support that will improve Southeastern CT’s arts and cultural nonprofits’ ability to capitalize on local, state, New England and federal grant opportunities.

 Under our leadership, this program partners with CT Office of the Arts, Community Foundation of Eastern CT, CT Humanities, New England Foundation for the Arts and Office of U.S. Rep Joe Courtney, CT 2nd District.

 Our Funding Booster Program aims to improve New London’s and Southeastern CT’s arts and cultural nonprofits’ ability to apply for and win grants and to increase state, regional and federal funding to the creative sector in our region.

 SIGN UP FOR FREE!
-To receive information and notifications about our Funding Booster Program grant clinics, grant opportunities, available technical support, and grant news, please Sign Up For Our Funding Booster Program so we can send you customized information directly.
-To sign up to receive notifications about our FREE Funding Booster Program activities so we can help you apply for and win grants, click HERE.
+To receive information and notifications about our Funding Booster Program grant clinics, grant opportunities, available technical support, and grant news.
+If you are a registered Cultural Coalition partners, you can sign up to receive notifications about our FREE Funding Booster Program activities so we can help you apply for and win grants, click HERE.